 The eminent physicist Professor Dame Jocelyn Bell Burnell FRS was due to open the department but severe weather led to the cancellation of her visit; though there are plans for her to return later in the year.

-The plaque was instead unveiled by the Vice-Chancellor Professor Mark E.Smith before Dame Jocelyn’s speech was read out by Professor Isobel Hook who said:
+The plaque was instead unveiled by the Vice-Chancellor Professor Mark E.Smith after Dame Jocelyn’s speech was read out by Professor Isobel Hook who said:

 “I congratulate the University on being University of the year 2018, and on its Teaching Excellence Framework GOLD award.
-Meanwhile, the Physics Department is rated in the top 10 in the country overall, 3rd in the UK for its physics feedback, 3rd in the UK for its teaching quality, and was 2nd in the 2014 Research Excellence Framework.
+Meanwhile, the Physics Department is rated in the top 10 in the country overall, 3rd in the UK for its physics feedback, 3rd in the UK for its teaching quality, and was 2nd for world class research outputs in the 2014 Research Excellence Framework.

 “And now following a major refurbishment, with a building so fit for purpose in so many ways, even more brilliant research and superb teaching will be enabled.
 It would seem that the sky is the limit.
 I wish the Department every success and delight in their newly refurbished building.”

 The refurbishment has created a world-class teaching and research environment, improving the learning and working environment for students and staff and supporting future growth.

 The four large teaching labs have been modernised, with new equipment, bringing them up to the highest contemporary standards.